Woodworking is a profession as old as time, but it never goes out of fashion.

 How To Sand and Finish

 Finishing your project is one of the most satisfying parts of woodworking.
-This is where you remove splinters, stain or paint it.
+This is where you remove splinters, stain or paint the wood.

 Sanding is essential because splinters are not nice.
 It’s best to sand wood before beginning the project when it’s a flat plank.